dannyfabricant/pcswm/README.md

   * `sudo dd if=~/Desktop/pcswm/pcswm.img of=/dev/disk2` Assuming the image is in a folder called pcswm on your desktop and your SD card is located at /dev/disk2 this will write the image to the sd Card. _Make sure the the location of the image and the SD Card are correct before running this command_.
 This can take a very long time. you will see a blinking cursor while this is running. you will be shown a new command prompt when the process is completed.

 ### Set up Real Time Clock
-* Build the circuit detailed [here](https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi/wiring-the-rtc)
+* Build the circuit detailed in the wiring seciton
   * `sudo i2cdetect -y 1` This checks that the RTC is working.
 If there is a UU in position 68 continue to the next step.
 Otherwise follow [this setup tutorial from Adafruit](https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi/overview)
 * Make sure the Raspberry Pi is connected to the internet and set the time from the command line:
   * `sudo raspi-config` then selecting _Internationalisation Options_ and setting the time.